-Most of Nevadas severe weather occurs from in the winter months.
+Most of Nevada's severe weather occurs in the winter months.

 Most of the danger from a severe storm comes from snow and severe winds.
 The winds may be strong enough to move objects, knock down telephone/electric poles, and damage structures such as buildings.
-At the inception and during a severe storm, it is best to be inside a shelter such as a permanent structure or a motor vehicle for protection against flying objects.
-After the storm, it is important to check for down power lines, slippery surfaces, and/or other dangers that may be present.
+At the inception and during a severe storm, it is best to be inside a shelter, such as a permanent structure or a motor vehicle, for protection against flying objects.
+After the storm, it is important to check for downed power lines, slippery surfaces, and/or other dangers that may be present.

 What to Do: